MSc in Agriculture (Biotechnology): Career Path

 Career Path

-• Environmental scientist: Environmental scientists study the impact of human activities on the natural environment, and work to develop solutions to environmental problems.
+• Environmental scientist: Environmental scientists study the impact of human activities on the natural environment and work to develop solutions to environmental problems.
 Graduates of an MSc in Agriculture (Biotechnology) program may be well-suited for careers in this field, particularly if they have a strong background in environmental biotechnology.

 • Biomedical engineer: Biomedical engineers apply engineering principles to the design and development of medical devices, such as artificial organs, diagnostic equipment, and drug delivery systems.
 Graduates of an MSc in Agriculture (Biotechnology) program may be well-suited for careers in this field, particularly if they have a strong background in biomedical technology.

 • Agricultural business manager: Agricultural business managers are responsible for the financial and operational management of farms, ranches, and other agriculture-related businesses.
-Graduates of an MSc in Agriculture (Biotechnology) program may be well-suited for these types of roles, particularly if they have a strong background in agricultural economics and agribusiness management.
+Graduates of an MSc in Agriculture (Biotechnology) program may be well-suited for these roles, particularly if they have a strong background in agricultural economics and agribusiness management.

 • Government or non-profit worker: Graduates of an MSc in Agriculture (Biotechnology) program may be well-suited for positions in government agencies or non-profit organizations, where they can use their knowledge and skills to address issues related to agriculture, food security, and environmental sustainability.